safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

   }
 }
 ```

-When you define your New Relic channels, you need to associate them with the respective New Relic Alert Policy.
+Last, but not least, you need to associate them with the respective New Relic alert policy.
+Create `newrelic_alert_policy_channel`

 ```hcl